Measure These 7 Corporate Real Estate Metrics in 2025

 3. Space utilization rate

-What it is: While occupancy rate measures if and to what extent employees are occupying a building or office, space utilization rate measures how employees are using workspaces – from floors in a building down to zones, neighborhoods and even individual conference rooms.
+What it is: While occupancy rate measures if people are occupying a space, space utilization rate measures how effectively people are using that space – from floors in a building down to zones, neighborhoods and even conference rooms.

 For example, occupancy rate could show that a fair amount of people are coming into the office, but space utilization rate could show that everyone is crowding the conference rooms on the first floor, while the desks on the second floor have tumbleweeds rolling through them.

-How to use it: Office space utilization rate shows CRE leaders how workspaces can be better used and managed.
-With space utilization data collected through occupancy sensors, wifi signals or both, CRE leaders can pinpoint underused areas and cut operating costs there, as well as improve the workplace experience and make the right decisions.
+How to use it: Office space utilization rate shows corporate real estate leaders how workspaces can be better used and managed.
+With space utilization data collected through occupancy sensors, WiFi signals, badge swipes and data from desk and room booking systems, workplace leaders can pinpoint over and undercrowded areas, smooth over uneven occupancy and decide which parts of the CRE portfolio to let go or repurpose.

-What it is: Return-to-Office Velocity is the overall direction of space utilization rate over weeks, months and years, whether that’s up, down or a consistent plateau.
+What it is: The overall direction of space utilization rate over weeks, months and years, whether that’s up, down or a consistent plateau.

-How to use it: This metric is the best possible answer to whether or not people are coming back into the office.
+How to use it: This corporate real estate metric is the best possible answer to whether or not people are coming into the office.
 That’s because plotting the dates of policy, office layout and office design changes on the trend line clearly demonstrates what’s working and what’s not.

 5. Space Utilization Patterns